Jacquie24/my-portfolio/README.md

 The finished pages feature a navigation bar at the top containing three navigation links.
 Each page features different content, but they bear similar color schemes and layouts, which gives the viewer a feeling of continuity.

+Lastly, I ran the page through the html validation service at [W3C](https://validator.w3.org/) and made the suggested changes in my code.

 To see the final result, you can view the webpages live at [my-portfolio](https://jacquie24.github.io/my-portfolio/).

 ## Usage